cdoorenweerd/Rubinoff_etal_UH_Systematics_class/Cluster_onboarding/README.md

 go to the class_peps662 folder

-copy all the files to the lustre folder
+copy all the files in File_formats folder to the lustre folder

 view all the files to see differences between file formats

+copy all the files to you local computer

+view them in a text editor